 \section{Related Works}

-\textbf{Model compression:} Model compression in machine learning (ML) refers to the process of reducing the size of an ML model while maintaining its performance as much as possible.
-Smaller models require fewer computational resources and usually have lower inference times, making them more efficient for deployment on resource-constrained environments such as mobile devices.
+\textbf{Model compression:} Model compression in machine learning (ML) refers to reducing the size of an ML model while maintaining its performance as much as possible.
+Smaller models require fewer computational resources and generally have lower inference times, making them more efficient for deployment in resource-constrained environments.

-Pruning~\cite{gorodkin1993quantitative} is a technique that removes a certain number of parameters of the model that has least effects to the performance.
-Generally speaking, pruning can be categorized as unstructured and structured pruning.
-In unstructured pruning, individual parameters can be removed.
-While for structured pruning, groups of parameters that are connected (weights of a kernel) are removed.
-Quantization~\cite{hubara2018quantized, wangexploring} reduces the precision of stored model weights or of intermediate activation maps~\cite{eliassen2024activation} from high to lower precision (32 bit to fewer, in modern computers).
-Quantization can yield large reductions in memory usage and inference time, and can be adapted to particular hardware devices for acceleration.
+Model pruning~\cite{gorodkin1993quantitative} is a technique that removes model parameters with little influence on test performance.
+Pruning can be categorized as unstructured or structured.
+In unstructured pruning, individual parameters are removed, while in structured pruning, groups of parameters (such as weights of a kernel or transformer layers) are removed in one operation.

-While it is not always apparent as to which of the model compression methods should be used, some recent works have tried to characterize the difference in their performances.
-In~\cite{kuzmin2024pruning} an empirical comparison between the effectiveness of pruning and quantization was presented and in most settings quantization was reported to be better than pruning.
+Quantization~\cite{hubara2018quantized,wangexploring} reduces the precision of model weights or intermediate activation maps~\cite{eliassen2024activation} from high to lower precision (for example, from 32-bit to fewer bits).
+Quantization can yield large reductions in memory usage and inference time, and it can be adapted to specific hardware devices for acceleration.

-In addition to model pruning and quantization, knowledge distillation has shown potential in compressing large networks into smaller networks~\cite{hinton2015distilling}.
-For large-scale models the gains of distillation are shown to be substantial, as observed with vision~\cite{chen2017learning} and large language models~\cite{sanh2019distilbert}.
+In addition to pruning and quantization, knowledge distillation has shown potential for compressing large networks into smaller ones~\cite{hinton2015distilling}.
+For large-scale models, the gains from distillation are substantial, as observed in vision~\cite{chen2017learning} and large language models~\cite{sanh2019distilbert}.

-Another successful approach to compressing neural networks is tensor factorization of the model weights~\cite{novikov2015tensorizing}.
-Techniques such as tensor trains~\cite{oseledets2011tensor} have been used to factorize weights of neural networks resulting in considerable reduction in the overall number of trainable parameters~\cite{yin2021towards}.
-Using knowledge distillation in conjunction with tensor decomposition has been shown to be more beneficial as this can help the factorized tensor cores to re-learn some of the representations that are destroyed during the factorization process~\cite{wang2021exploring}. \\
+Another approach to compressing neural networks is tensor factorization of model weights~\cite{novikov2015tensorizing}.
+Techniques such as tensor trains~\cite{oseledets2011tensor} have been used to factorize network weights, resulting in a considerable reduction in the overall number of trainable parameters~\cite{yin2021towards}.
+Using knowledge distillation in conjunction with tensor decomposition has been shown to be even more effective, since it allows the factorized tensor cores to relearn representations that may be lost during factorization~\cite{wangexploring}.